BELWARE-GmbH/Documentation-Website-MD/content/en-us/connectornav/data exchange/xrechnung/added_documents.md

 ![](/images/connectornav/data_exchange/begl_dok8.png)<center>Communication matrix entries for the example customer **Gilde Jupiter Insurance**</center>.

 For the **PDF** job mode and the report in question (here 1306 for Geb.
 Sales Invoices), enter the following:
-Place a check mark in the XInvoice field and enter a routing ID.
+Place a check mark in the XRechnung field and enter a routing ID.
 In addition, select the **PEPPOL Usage** (For this example Sales Invoice) and enter **PEPPOL BIS3** for PEPPOL Version.
 You can select the latter two entries from the associated drop-down menu.
-If intended, you can select under **XInvoice PDF as attachment** whether the invoice PDF file should also be embedded.
+If intended, you can select under **XRechnung PDF as attachment** whether the invoice PDF file should also be embedded.

-Next, navigate back to the **Sales Invoice Selection** page from the **Connector 365 Templates** and select an invoice that you want to convert to an XInvoice.
+Next, navigate back to the **Sales Invoice Selection** page from the **Connector 365 Templates** and select an invoice that you want to convert to an XRechnung.

 Then select the invoice you are working on and press the **PDF** button.